 For the first time, it was possible to enjoy full-bodied sound from décor-friendly "architectural" speakers that effectively disappeared in the walls behind unobtrusive grilles.

-The beauty of freestanding speakers is that they come in many styles and sizes - from ultra-compact cubes to rectangular bookshelf models to the floor-standing towers coveted by audiophiles.
-Styles and finishes range from plain-Jane boxes to sculpted cabinets with finishes that run the gamut from black vinyl or faux woodgrain (which can be surprisingly good) to furniture-grade wood veneer or black lacquer polished to perfection.
+The beauty of freestanding speakers is that they come in many styles and sizes — from ultra-compact cubes to rectangular bookshelf models to the floor-standing towers coveted by audiophiles.
+Styles and finishes range from plain-Jane boxes to sculpted cabinets that become objects d'art in their own right.

 So in addition to selecting speakers that physically fit the room, you can choose models that complement the décor or become a focal point.
 And whether we're talking about floor-standing towers or small- to medium-size speakers on a shelf or stand, you can move them around to optimize sound quality.